JoshRDFI/free-genai-bootcamp-2025/visual-novel/README.md

 - **AI-Generated Backgrounds**: Scene backgrounds generated with OpenVINO
 - **Translation Assistance**: On-demand translation for difficult phrases
 - **Progress Tracking**: Save your learning progress and vocabulary
+- **Dynamic AI Conversations**: Practice with unlimited AI-generated Japanese conversations at JLPT N5 level
+- **Custom Lesson Generator**: Create personalized lessons on any topic using the LLM

+## AI-Powered Learning

+This visual novel leverages Ollama Llama 3.2 to create a truly adaptive learning experience:

+### Dynamic Conversation Practice

+After completing structured lessons, engage in dynamic conversation practice where the LLM generates contextually appropriate JLPT N5 level dialogues.
+These conversations:

+- Use grammar points and vocabulary you've learned
+- Adapt to different contexts and scenarios
+- Provide translation support for new phrases
+- Offer virtually unlimited practice opportunities

+### Custom Lesson Generator

+Create personalized Japanese lessons on any topic that interests you:

+1. Choose a topic (e.g., "Ordering Food", "Shopping", "Traveling")
+2. Select grammar points to focus on
+3. The AI generates a complete lesson including:
+   - Vocabulary with readings and translations
+   - Grammar explanations with examples
+   - Interactive dialogue practice
+   - Exercises with feedback
+   - Review summaries

+This feature ensures you never run out of learning material and can focus on topics relevant to your interests and goals.

 ## Technology Stack